plone/training/mastering-plone/volto_talk_listview.rst

     import React from 'react';

     const TalkListView = props => {
-      return <div>I'm the TalkListView component!</div>;
+      return <div>I'm the TalkList component!</div>;
     };
     export default TalkListView;

 Then you have to edit the :file:`index.js` to export your new View:

 ..  code-block:: js
-    :emphasize-lines: 1,4
+    :emphasize-lines: 2,4

-    import TalkListView from './Views/TalkListView';
+    import TalkView from './Views/Talk';
-    import TalkView from './Views/TalkView';
+    import TalkListView from './Views/TalkList';

-    export { TalkListView, TalkView };
+    export { TalkView, TalkListView };

 Now register the new component as layout view for folderish types in ``src/config.js``.

 ..  code-block:: js
-    :emphasize-lines: 2,8-11
+    :emphasize-lines: 1,7-10

-    import { TalkView } from './components';
+    import { TalkListView, TalkView } from './components';
-    import { TalkListView } from './components';

     [...]

     export const views = {
       ...defaultViews,
       layoutViews: {
           ...defaultViews.layoutViews,
           talkslist_view: TalkListView,
       },
       contentTypesViews: {
           ...defaultViews.contentTypesViews,
-        Talk: TalkView,
+          Talk: Talk,
     },
     };

-This extends ``defaultViews.layoutViews`` with the key/value pair ``talkslist_view: TalkListView``.
+This extends ``defaultViews.layoutViews`` with the key/value pair ``talkslist_view: TalkList``.

 To add a layout view you also have to add this new view in the ``ZMI`` of your ``Plone``.
-Login to your instanz by using ``/manage`` and unfold the point Plone in the left sidebar.
+Login to your instance by using ``/manage`` and unfold the point Plone in the left sidebar.
 Now click on ``portal_types`` and search for the ``folder``-Type to add your new ``talklist_view`` to the ``Available view methods`` by adding it to a new line.

 .. figure:: _static/add_talklistview_in_zmi.png
     :scale: 50 %
     :alt: Add new View in the ZMI.

     Add new View in the ZMI.

 Now we will improve this view step by step.
 First we reuse the component ``DefaultView.jsx`` in our custom view again: